 But no, my Danskos landed on a huge expanse of honest-to-goodness Saltillo tile in a deep red-orange-brown color.
 It was a whole houseful of Mexican Saltillo tile floors, uninterrupted by wood of any kind!
 Who knew?

-After my 21 years of living in northern New Mexico, I have a great affection for the look and feel of the Mexican Saltillo tile and the crazy vibrant color sensibilities of Mexico in general.
+After my years of living in northern New Mexico, I have a great affection for the look and feel of the Mexican Saltillo tile and the crazy vibrant color sensibilities of Mexico in general.
 In my own tiny kitchen I have hung strings of papel picado and paper accordians all over the place.
 I have highly-collectible sardine can shrines to the Virgen de Guadalupe hanging from tiny gold nails on the wall.
-A 7-day saint candle, that I can only find at Wegmans ‘round these parts, is always lit.
+A 7-day saint candle, that I find at Wegmans in southeastern Pennsylvania, is always lit.
 The drawers and shelves are lined in orange Mexican oilcloth.
 Saltillo tile would be perfect in my kitchen.

 Most of L’s house is painted in creams and pale earthy gold-ochres, that work with the Saltillo and the red oriental rugs in the living and family spaces.

-In the kitchen, L wants to shift the vibe a bit to a shade of gray on the cabinets, She had painted the cabinets in a middle-tone blue grey.
-This was a tough choice for this house.
+In the kitchen, L wants to shift the vibe a bit.
+The cabinets were in a middle-tone blue grey, a tough choice for this house.
 That mid-tone blue-grey was intensely arguing with the floor; the colors were not getting along; those colors were doing each other no favors.

 Avoid shoulding on yourself when choosing colors for your dwelling place.
 Choose what makes you happy.
 Your life will thank you.